 We are explorers.
 According to Peterson, as a species, we are designed to go out on a journey, experience novelty, and to assimilate that as new knowledge.
 We have allowed our social, cultural, and spiritual structures to degrade to such a degree that we can no longer utilize them as guides for facing the unknown.
 This separation has been compounded by the actions taken in Western Society over the last several centuries.
 The agricultural revolution has created a surplus of food, allowing us to specialize in a field of study or work.
 It has also afforded us a tremendous amount of comfort and security (read as complacency).
 The technological revolution has created a surplus of information, making us overwhelmed and paralyzed.
 For these two reasons, it is more imperative than ever that we strike out on this journey of communal formation.

 Our bodies are designed to help our brain move about the world and to interact with other human beings.
-We need to realize how much we are suffering as a result of a lack of this social interaction and a life devoid of a tight-knit community, or tribe.
-It is only through the realization of this suffering that will drive us out into the world in search of psychological, social and spiritual sustenance.
-Forging a community is not an easy or straight forward path, but it is arguably the most important thing that we can do not only for our well being and mental health, but for the community/society at large.
+We need to realize how much we are suffering as a result of a lack of social interaction and a life devoid of a tight-knit community, or tribe.
+It is only through the realization of this suffering that will drive us out into the world in search of psychological, social, and spiritual sustenance.
+Forging a community is not a smooth or straight forward path, but it is arguably the most important thing that we can do not only for our well being and mental health but for the community/society at large.